 How does it spread?

 Coronavirus spreads from person to person through droplets.
 For example, if an infected person coughs or sneezes and any of the body fluid went into your eyes, your mouth or your hands, you can get it.
 Plus, most people touch surfaces and then touch their faces a lot during the day without realizing it.
-This is how the virus enters your body.
+This is how the virus can easily enter your body.

 Do take note that there are infected people who are asymptomatic.
 This means that there may be no symptoms of the virus in the person but they are still infected.
 Even with no symptoms, infected people can still infect other people.